top of page

 It has not been easy trying to source products free from Chinese ingredients in an industry that is increasingly moving towards more of them.
 We are extremely proud of the effort we have made and will continue to work towards our goal.

-Currently we can definitely confirm that about 90% of our products are free of Chinese ingredients.
-Another five percent we are almost 100% certain, but are waiting for more documentation and proof.
-The remaining five percent may contain Chinese ingredients and we are working to replace them or helping the companies to transition to non-chinese materials.
+Currently, we can definitely confirm that about seventy percent of our products are free of Chinese ingredients.
+Another fifteen percent, we are almost one hundred percent certain, but are waiting for more documentation and proof or working to replace with a source we can be completely sure of.
+The remaining fifteen percent may contain Chinese ingredients, and we are working to replace them or help the companies transition to non-Chinese materials.

-Rooted Nutrition actually has a program, that we offer completely free, to companies who want to transition to ethically sourced raw materials.
-To date this program has replaced thousands of questionable materials with ethically sourced ones.
-We consider this program to be a resouding success and hope it continues to grow strongly.
+Rooted Nutrition has a program that we offer completely free to companies who want to transition to ethically sourced, truly traceable raw materials.
+To date, this program has replaced countless questionable materials with ethically sourced ones.
+We consider this program to be a resounding success and hope it continues to grow strongly.

 We believe that products cannot truly be beneficial if they cause serious harm to people and the environment.
 We cannot continue to externalize the costs and harms caused by these products and pretend that the only thing that matters is that a finished product tests well.

-Look for this symbol below, on products in our shop, to show that a product is Farm-To-Bottle, traceable, and transparent.
+Look for this symbol on products in our shop, to show that it is traceable and transparent.

 bottom of page